 She starts with referencing research that shows certain ways of thinking can prevent us from working through our grief, calling these the “three Ps”.

 The first “P” is personalizing the tragedy by believing we were responsible for it.
-I knew this was common after suicide as I experienced it and witnessed others who had also lost loved ones to suicide experience it (I refer to these thoughts as the “should haves, could haves, would haves”).
+I knew this was common after loss of a loved one to suicide as I experienced it and witnessed others who had also lost loved ones to suicide experience it (I refer to these thoughts as the “should haves, could haves, would haves”).
 That it also affected someone whose husband died of a heart arrhythmia surprised me.

 When my dad died, I hated that he was gone but I don’t recall spending much time focused on how I could have prevented a weakening in the wall of his aorta, certainly not to the extent I focused on what I could have done to prevent my brother’s suicide.
 But if Sheryl says this was an issue for her, I believe her.
 I didn’t even grieve each of my family members the same, so would never want to imply there is a right or wrong way to grieve.